Consumer experiences have become simultaneously fragmented and more connected than ever because of multichannel selling.

 What to look for in multichannel inventory management software

 Real-time data and insights

-A good inventory management software provides consistent updates of real-time stock levels across all sales channels as orders are processed.
-With a centralized dashboard, you can see historical key sales metrics and important information on shipping performance, inventory and orders, including sales volumes and refunds.
+Effective inventory management systems provide consistent updates of real-time stock levels across all sales channels as orders are processed.
+With a centralized dashboard, you can see historical key sales metrics and important information on shipping performance, inventory, and orders, including sales volumes and refunds.